vrige/Mobile-Radio-Networks-project/README.md

 - K-Fold Cross-validation
 - Logistic Regression

-The models were choosen looking at the area under the ROC curve (AUC)
+The models were evaluated looking at the area under the ROC curve (AUC)